dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The fool doth think he is wise, but the wise man knows himself to be a fool.
+  He who is not a good servant will not be a good master.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1013 days)